© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Enforcement and ‘due diligence’

-PPE legislation is enforced throughout Europe by a number of Member State enforcement bodies which have the powers to seize and destroy faulty goods.
+PPE legislation is enforced throughout Europe by Member State enforcement bodies which have the powers to seize and destroy faulty goods.
 These enforcement authorities are active both at the port of entry and throughout the distribution chain, spot-checking products on sale.
-Once identified, unsafe or otherwise non-complaint products are identified to all EU Member States and a blanket ban imposed.
+Once identified, unsafe or otherwise non-compliant products are notified to all EU Member States and a blanket ban is imposed.

 If an unsafe product is found in the marketplace, the retail outlet that directly supplied the goods is potentially liable.
 The retailer – and, in many cases, the distributor or importer (often all three) – will be the subject of any investigation and subsequent enforcement action.
 If the manufacturer is also located in an area in which the enforcement authority has jurisdiction, it too could be investigated.
 Supplying substandard products can have disastrous consequences, ranging from loss of business, financial and reputation damage, through to substantial fines or even imprisonment if a serious safety offence has been committed.
 Retailers and distributors of consumer products need to be sure that what they are selling satisfies relevant legislation.
 In many cases, suppliers are required to provide the verification.